Glasgow Scotland, UK Travel Guide

 Glasgow has a temperate maritime climate, with mild summers, cool winters, and rainfall spread throughout the year.
 Climate patterns show variations for each season.

-Always verify the local forecast before heading out for the day.
+Always look at the local forecast before heading out for the day.

 Glasgow does not experience monsoons or hurricanes.
 Extreme temperatures, either below -5°C or above 25°C, are uncommon but can occur.
-Strong winds sometimes arise, specifically during autumn and winter storms.
+Strong winds sometimes arise, particularly during autumn and winter storms.

 Icy pavements in winter pose a slip hazard.
 Appropriate footwear with good grip is advisable.